duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 * Background: 5% grey (#F7F7F7)
 * Multiple elements can be used in the sidebar/ prefooter but each should have their own slug label.
+* Under 600px all elements become single column.
+Mobile link style should be used in place of normal links at this size.

 </div>